Tours

 Explore the diverse culture, food, and stories of Montreal’s Jewish community on our acclaimed tours of our city’s historic Jewish neighbourhoods led by our friendly museum researchers.

 - Tickets for our food tour, Beyond the Bagel, can be booked up to 24 hours ahead of time.
+Tickets for The Jewish Montreal Kosher Food Tour tour can be booked up to 48 hours ahead of time.

 - For all other walking tours we recommend booking tickets at least 12 hours ahead of time in order to confirm with our guides.
 However, once a tour has other guests booked on it, additional tickets can be purchased until the tour start time.